-Financial aid eligibility is tied to your financial aid status during the academic year prior to the summer you wish to enroll, i.e. you must have a 2015-2016 FAFSA or California Dream Act Application on file for summer 2016 aid consideration.
-Students must enroll in six (6) or more units for each session in which they wish to receive aid.
+Financial aid eligibility is tied to your financial aid status during the academic year prior to the summer you wish to enroll, i.e. you must have a 2016-2017 FAFSA or California Dream Act Application on file for summer 2017 aid consideration.
+Students must enroll in six (6) or more units total for the summer to be eligible for financial aid.
 Please visit the Summer Financial Aid webpage for important information on other eligibility requirements.

 When will I be awarded financial aid?

 Financial Aid and Scholarships will begin to award students with aid mid to late May.
 You will be processed in the order of the date that you registered for six (6) or more units for the Summer term(s).
 Email notifications will be sent out weekly once financial aid packages are available.
 You can visit the Summer Financial Aid webpage for more information.

 How accurate is the Summer Aid Estimator in determining how much aid I will receive?

 The Summer Aid Estimator is a best guess based on many factors such as aid received during the year, aid eligibility, enrollment status and Expected Family Contribution, et al. Changes to any of these factors may result in a greater deviation between the estimated amount and the actual summer aid package.
 Click the link to use the Summer Aid Estimator.

 I have a question about the health services fee and my SHIP coverage from previous terms.
 Whom do I contact?

 Student Health and Counseling Services will be able to help you with any questions about summer health services and health insurance.
 You can contact them at (530) 752-6055, or for information about UC SHIP visit the Student Health and Counseling Services (SHCS) insurance webpage.

 What health services are available on campus during summer?

 Please see the Student Health and Counseling Services website.